 That’s so 2015, for now.
 But maybe a win over Oregon (2-2, 0-1 Pac-12) in front of a sell-out crowd can spring the Cougars (1-2) to better things in consecutive years.

-WSU must already convince a sizable portion of its fan base that it is worth making a weekend out of every trip across the Cascade Range to watch its games.
-Lose on Saturday and the Martin Stadium home-field advantage could dwindle with the crowd sizes.
+WSU must already convince a sizable portion of its fan base that it is worth making a weekend out of every trip across the Cascade Mountains to watch its games.
+Lose on Saturday and the Martin Stadium home field advantage could dwindle with the crowd sizes.

 It’s no secret bigger crowds help the home team, and the Cougars have four more home games after UO.